 Garlic is known to have medicinal properties as well as an overpowering taste.
 Fermented garlic is healthier and more comfortable to eat than raw garlic due to the spiciness mellowing out during the fermentation process.
 Fermenting garlic also adds probiotics, which increase vitamins and improve digestion.

-To start this easy fermented garlic recipe, I’ll share with you the easiest way to peel garlic clove.
+To start this easy fermented garlic recipe, I'll share with you the easiest way to peel garlic cloves.
 First, lay a large knife flat across a garlic clove.
 Then smash it down hard with the heel of your hand.
 The skin of the garlic will then slide off of the clove.
 Easy!
-Now, its time to make fermented garlic.
+Now, it's time to make fermented garlic.

 The Health Benefits of Fermented Garlic